 One of her first projects was helping to turn Susan Potter into a visible human.
 For more information about The Visible Human Project and Susan Potter, check out our blog.

-In addition to modelling human anatomy, ToLTech’s technology can also be applied to animals.‘We have imaged a tenrec, which is a member of the hedgehog family.
+In addition to modeling human anatomy, ToLTech’s technology can also be applied to animals.‘We have imaged a tenrec, which is a member of the hedgehog family.
 It’s a little rodent that lives only in Madagascar.
-The individual who studies them came to us and said “No one understands these animals and no one knows the anatomy, we should 3D model this.”
+The individual who studies them came to us and said: “No one understands these animals and no one knows the anatomy, we should 3D model this.”
 So we did.’

 ‘I'd never even heard of this creature until I found myself shaving its body.
 They have two uteri and can carry two different litters of different gestational ages simultaneously - How amazing is that?
 I learned all this weird stuff about a creature I would have never known if I wasn’t in this job.’

 What got you interested in Anatomy?

 'In hindsight, I have some childhood experiences that explain my interest in anatomy.
 When my Dad would return from bird hunting I was always so curious to see what he would pull out of the inside of these animals and wanted to see what it felt like.
 What was the texture?
 Was the eyeball hard or rubbery?

 I didn't grow up ever thinking ‘I'm gonna do this’.
 I went to college undeclared.
 I thought I wanted to be a marine biologist but quickly changed my mind.
 So for two years of college I didn't know what I was doing and then I thought, the only subject I really really really liked in high school was Anatomy.
 So decided to start taking some of pre-health classes.
 Then I heard that we had one of the best dissection labs in an undergraduate institution, and that sold me.
 I was like “okay I'm going to take these classes” and that's what I majored in.
 When I finished college I wanted to go to Physician Assistant school and work in surgery.